quelsolaar/HxA/readme.md

 #define HAX_MAGIC_NUMBER (*(hxa_uint32)"HaX") // 4290632

 typedef struct{
 //	hxa_uint32 magic_number; The file begins with a file identifyer. it always has to be the 4 bytes "HxA", See definition of HAX_MAGIC_NUMBER.
-Since the magic number is always the same we dont store it in this structure even if it is always precent in files.
+Since the magic number is always the same we dont store it in this structure even if it is always present in files.
 	hxa_uint8 version;
 	hxa_uint32 node_count; // number of nodes in the file
 	HXANode *node_array; // array of nodes.